Professor Richard Coker MBBS MSc MD FRCP FFPH

 In recent years several research projects on analyses of pandemic influenza preparedness have received considerable international attention.
 The research findings have been published in highly prestigious academic journals including the Lancet and Bulletin of the World Health Organization; invited presentations have been made to G8, European Parliament, and Chief Medical Officers of Europe amongst many; and advice has been sought and provided to national governments, bilateral donors and the UN system.

-The Group's current research focus is supporting preparedness for pandemic influenza in SE Asia, the likely epicenter of emerging infectious diseases including pandemic influenza, and health systems responses to disasters.
-The Group has developed a research consortium including partners from Thailand, Vietnam, Cambodia, Lao PDR, Indonesia and Singapore to analyse health systems functioning in SE Asia.
+The Group's current research focus is supporting preparedness for pandemic influenza in SE Asia, the likely epicenter of emerging infectious diseases including pandemic influenza, and health systems responses to disasters, and the control of tuberculosis and MDR TB.
+The Group has developed a research consortium including partners from Burma, Thailand, Vietnam, Cambodia, Lao PDR, Indonesia and Singapore to analyse health systems functioning in SE Asia.
 The Group is also conducting clinical research on influenza in Indonesia, Cambodia and Lao PDR, and virological research in Indonesia in association with Duke-NUS, Singapore.
 The Group aims to support, through their collaborations, links between LSHTM and institutions in the region in order to strengthen regional research capacity in emerging infectious diseases, communicable diseases, health systems research, and disaster research.

 - Complex interventions